-Howard Jennings is Acting Director of Mobility Lab.
+Howard Jennings is Managing Director of Mobility Lab.
 He is a 20-year veteran of mobility management, former Executive Director of Ridefinders in Richmond, Virginia; Account Supervisor for Siddall Mateus and Coughter Advertising of Richmond; and is a member of the Association of Commuter Transportation’s Public Policy Council and the Transportation Demand Management Committee of the Transportation Research Board.

 Bloomberg reported today that Uber is now facing two new challenges in New York City: competitor Lyft has now entered the market and new legislation is being enacted to place price caps on rides during times of bad weather.
 As the sharing economy continues its impressive march, Uber and Lyft (as well as Sidecar) are […]